-We have a responsibility to protect the community’s health and wellbeing including providing safe drinking water, looking after local food businesses, checking public swimming pools, and reporting infectious diseases.
+Kaikōura District Council has a responsibility to protect the community’s health and wellbeing.
+This includes providing safe drinking water, looking after local food businesses, checking public swimming pools, and reporting infectious diseases.

 Council's Environmental Health Officers are responsible for monitoring and enforcing specific statutory standards relating to food safety, public and environmental health.
 We contract Food & Health Standards NZ to provide these on our behalf.

 - Register and inspect food premises, camping grounds, hairdressing salons, funeral homes, offensive trades and mobile shops

 - Investigate infectious diseases notified by the Medical Officer of Health e.g. salmonellosis, cryptosporidiosis, giardiasis, yersiniosis.

 - Provide information and advice regarding environmental health matters.